What Are Cookies And Should I Keep Them Or Not?

 If you support me on Patreon, you'll get 15% (one-time) off my drop-off or Remote Support services.

-Thank you so much for reading and purchasing access to this premium blog post!
+Thank you so much for reading and subscribing or purchasing access to this premium blog post!
 You can keep up to date with my latest free posts on KevinTheTechGuy.ca, on Patreon, on BlueSky, via the RSS feed, and on Mastodon.
 Your support makes my work possible.